netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    applied to descendants ({{interior}}).

    The immutable annotation attached to the individual list instance provides immutability with respect to the instance itself.
-If list inherits immutability from an ancestor (e.g., container), it is identical to each individual list entry being annotated without any bearing on the entry ordering and addition of new entries.
+If a list inherits immutability from an ancestor (e.g., container), it is identical to each individual list entry being annotated without any bearing on the entry ordering and addition of new entries.